Asbestos Management Assurance Process (AMAP)

 The guidance was first published in March 2015 and has been updated with more information, including new supplementary guidance on where asbestos may be located in schools.

 addition of further information on how duty holders can assess risks associated with the presence of asbestos in their schools, to prioritise management actions

 provision of further information for duty holders on the consequences of not complying with The Control of Asbestos Regulations 2012, reminding them that, as duty holders, it is their responsibility to manage asbestos in their respective schools

 inclusion of new supplementary guidance, to help duty holders understand where asbestos may commonly be found in schools, so that they can work with qualified professionals to make an assessment of the risk of damaging or disturbing the asbestos

 The ESFA strongly recommends that all local authorities, leaders and governing bodies of maintained schools and trusts read the guidance and review the asbestos management plan they have currently have in place to ensure that asbestos is being managed effectively in their schools.
 There are three interesting and useful documents available through the link above.

 Buildings Development Plans

 All schools and academies are encouraged to use a Buildings Development Plan when planning budgets for the school year.
 Governing Bodies are asked to use these in conjunction with their Asset Management Plans when planning what building works should be undertaken in each financial year.
-The Buildings Development Plan is a five year plan and, once utilised, can become a valuable tool in assisting you with forward planning in allocating funds.
-There is a plan for each category of school and academy and The plan for an academy can be found at the bottom of this page.
+The Buildings Development Plan is a five year plan and, once utilised, can become a valuable tool in assisting you with forward planning in allocating funds and support with the Governors' 10% contributions.
+There is a plan for each category of school and the plan for Foundation Schools can be found at the bottom of this page.